 - Herring (1.3 g per 100 g of protein)

-From all the protein foods, animal products and diary products have the highest composition of leucine.
+Of all the protein foods, animal products and dairy products have the highest composition of leucine.

 Leucine In Dairy